Plant-Food-Research-Open/calisim-examples-workshop-material/README.md

 # Contributions and Support

 Contributions are more than welcome.
 For general guidelines on how to contribute to this project, take a look at [CONTRIBUTING.md](https://github.com/Plant-Food-Research-Open/calisim-examples-workshop-material/tree/main/CONTRIBUTING.md).

+For our community code of conduct, please also view [CODE_OF_CONDUCT.md](https://github.com/Plant-Food-Research-Open/calisim-examples-workshop-material/tree/main/CODE_OF_CONDUCT.md).

 # License